socomsystems/documentation/developer_manual/app/publishing.rst

 * Apps can not use 'Nextcloud' in their name.
 * Irregular and unannounced security audits of all apps can and will take place.
-* If any indication of malicious intent or bad faith is found the developer(s) in question can count on a minimum 2 year ban from any Nextcloud infrastructure.
+* If any indication of malicious intent or bad faith is found the developer(s) in question can count on a minimum 2 year ban from any cyfrSpaces infrastructure.
    * Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to Nextcloud.
 An unintentional security bug that gets fixed in time won't be considered bad faith.
 * Apps do not violate any laws; it has to comply with copyright- and trademark law.
-* App authors have to respond timely to security concerns and not make Nextcloud more vulnerable to attack.
+* App authors have to respond timely to security concerns and not make cyfrSpaces more vulnerable to attack.

-.. note:: Distributing malicious or illegal applications can have legal consequences including, but not limited to Nextcloud or affected users taking legal action.
+.. note:: Distributing malicious or illegal applications can have legal consequences including, but not limited to cyfrSpaces or affected users taking legal action.

 Be technically sound
 ^^^^^^^^^^^^^^^^^^^^

-* Apps can only use the public Nextcloud API.
+* Apps can only use the public cyfrSpaces API.
-* At time of the release of an app it can only be configured to be compatible with the latest Nextcloud release +1.
+* At time of the release of an app it can only be configured to be compatible with the latest cyfrSpaces release +1.
-* Apps should not cause Nextcloud to break, consume excessive memory or slow Nextcloud down.
+* Apps should not cause cyfrSpaces to break, consume excessive memory or slow cyfrSpaces down.
-* Apps should not hamper functionality of Nextcloud unless that is explicitly the goal of the app.
+* Apps should not hamper functionality of cyfrSpaces unless that is explicitly the goal of the app.

 Respect the users
 ^^^^^^^^^^^^^^^^^